 We opportunistically seek to acquire businesses that enhance our capabilities and add new technologies, products, services, programs, contracts, and customers to our existing businesses.
 We may not be able to continue to identify acquisition candidates on commercially reasonable terms or at all.
-If we make additional business acquisitions, we may not realize the benefits anticipated from these acquisitions, including cost synergies and improving margins.
+If we make additional business acquisitions, we may not realize the benefits anticipated from these acquisitions, including sales growth, cost synergies and improving margins.
 Furthermore, we may not be able to obtain additional financing for business acquisitions, since such additional financing could be restricted or limited by the terms of our debt agreements or due to unfavorable credit market conditions.

 The process of integrating the operations of acquired businesses into our existing operations may result in unforeseen difficulties and may require significant financial and managerial resources that would otherwise be available for the ongoing development or expansion of our existing operations.
 Possible future business acquisitions could result in the incurrence of additional debt and related interest expense and contingent liabilities, each of which could result in an increase to our already significant level of outstanding debt, as well as more restrictive covenants.

-On February 18, 2010, we entered into an agreement to acquire all the outstanding common stock of a business for approximately \$613 million.
-We anticipate completing this acquisition in the second quarter of 2010, subject to customary closing conditions and regulatory approvals.
-We expect to fund the purchase price with cash on hand.
-Although we have not entered into any other agreements with respect to any other business acquisitions or engaging in acquisition negotiations at any given time.
+We consider and may enter into strategic business acquisitions on an ongoing basis and may be evaluating acquisitions or engaging in acquisition negotiations at any given time.
+We regularly evaluate potential acquisitions and joint venture transactions and have not entered into any agreements with respect to any material transactions at this time.
 Furthermore, in certain of our business acquisitions we have assumed all claims against and liabilities of the acquired business, including both asserted and unasserted claims and liabilities.